getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/global-integrations.md

     [{% asset pagerduty/pd_add_services.png %}]({% asset pagerduty/pd_add_services.png @path %})

-6. The PagerDuty integration should now be installed, you'll be able to see the services connected by going to the **configure** page for your installation.
+6. The PagerDuty integration should now be installed.
+You'll be able to see the services connected by going to the **configure** page for your installation.

     [{% asset pagerduty/pd_installed.png %}]({% asset pagerduty/pd_installed.png @path %})